LafeLabs/PostCapitalistIndustry/universities.md

 If the university campus lived up to its potential it could be a true paradise: essentially a giant garden filled with buildings for studying and creating knowledge.
 Amazing!
 They are usually situated on some of the best land to be found anywhere, have great access to everything needed in life, and have dense urban style housing in a pastoral environment which allows for a simple, car free life.

 University campuses are often physically spectacular.
 They often have some of the greatest examples of art and architecture of available both used in their construction and lovingly maintained for in some cases hundreds of years.
 It is typical for them to have wooded areas owned by the university, as well as often running water and in many cases access to very large bodies of water.
 University campuses are often more self contained than most institutions, creating their own power and managing their own utilities, and having a fair amount of autonomy from local government.

-## Brief History of the University

-Where did the universities come from?

-University as a challenge to secular corporate rule.

-Looking up sources at UAA library.

-The universities of Europe, 1100-1914 : a history is at LA627.R82 1984

-This needs extensive library research.

 ## Undergraduate Education: Broken Promises